smutjebot/bug-tracker/README.md

 ## Security

-If you have any security related messages, send an email to [eveloper@smutje.app](mailto:developer@smutje.app) instead of using the issue tracker.
+If you have any security related messages, send an email to [developer@smutje.app](mailto:developer@smutje.app) instead of using the issue tracker.

 ----